- Our Kung Fu Online Courses Are Not McDojo Bull Crap

 It wasn’t that he really wanted to train, he really wanted to prove he was learning more and to test his skill.
 His teacher was advancing him fast and he thought that meant he had the upper hand.

-At the time, I had wondered like many did, do I really need to do a Tan, Pak, etc. 10,000+ times to be good?
+At the time, I had wondered as many did, do I really need to do a Tan, Pak, etc. 10,000+ times to be good?
 And the answer is, yes!

 Why You CAN Really Learn Kung Fu Online

-Psst… Your training partner can be literally anyone… A wife, husband, son, daughter, brother, sister, mother, father, uncle, aunt, your next door neighbor and even a pet can help you train in some scenarios!
+Psst… Your training partner can be literally anyone… A wife, husband, son, daughter, brother, sister, mother, father, uncle, aunt, next door neighbor, and even a pet can help you train in some scenarios!
 The point is, finding a training partner is only as hard as you make it. 😉

 If you haven’t, then you haven’t mastered it yet.
 Similarly, if you think the technique is failing you and you haven’t practiced it that many times… Well, who really failed who?

-If you want to become good at Kung Fu, it requires you to make a commitment to train on a regular basis, to find the time, to get over any excuses you may have and to realize to master a technique requires more time in than most are willing to admit.
+If you want to become good at Kung Fu Online, it requires you to make a commitment to training on a regular basis, find the time, to get over any excuses you may have, and realize to master a technique requires more time than most are willing to admit.

 Now don’t get me wrong, that doesn’t mean you won’t have a technique work for you if you haven’t practiced it 10,000 times, because I know I hadn’t practiced Sil Lum Tao that many times when I was able to beat my friend at a friendly hand of games all those years ago.